-A lot of customers worry about shipping in the winter.
+A lot of customers worry about shipping livestock in the winter.
 We don't blame you.
 It's usually cold, windy, snowing, and nasty out.

 But don't worry!

-Truth is winter is probably the easiest and safest season to ship.
+Truth is, winter is probably the easiest and safest season for shipping coral aquarium livestock.
 It is much easier to keep a package warm than it is to keep a package cool.
 Our heat packs last 40+ hours so even if there is a delay the box still has heat.
 Livestock can also handle fairly cold temperatures but not really warm temperatures.
 Remember heat kills livestock faster than anything.
 We have received shipments that had water temperatures well into the lower 50's with no problems some even into the 40's, but when we get a shipment that's to warm, 85+, we get a lot of die off.
 In the winter time it is best to be home for delivery, as with any season, even better to have your package held at a Fedex center and to pick it up as soon as they open.
 Remember that heat pack is still heating.
 So if you leave it in a warm Fedex center all day the inside of the box is going to get hot and livestock doesn't like hot.

 The problem is that Ice packs only last a few hours and are mainly used to help with the last few hot hours of the day.
 That works out great since the temperature drops outside at night.
 But then the package hops on a truck to be delivered to you.
 As the day goes on the temperature outside rises and so does the temperature in the box since the ice is melted.
 In the summer the best option is to have your package shipped to a FedEx center so its inside and not out in the heat or in a hot truck all day.
 Remember heat kills livestock faster than anything.